 - Faster feedback

-As with any significant process, automation can also take time to get streamlined.
-It may be difficult to set up initially but once done, automation can offer remarkable benefits for an enterprise.
+As with any significant process, automation takes time to get streamlined.
+Automation may be difficult to set up initially, but after completion, automation can offer remarkable benefits for an enterprise.